Intevation/intelmq-mailgen/docs/concept.rst

 ---------------

 This expert bot makes the decisions about the notifications.
-It takes an event with contact informaion added by the contact db bot and generates directives based on that contact information and the event data.
+It takes an event with contact information added by the contact db bot and generates directives based on that contact information and the event data.

 In order to be flexible this bot uses python scripts in very much the